GabrielePapalino/GabrielePapalino.github.io/_portfolio/example.md

 The Kahan summation algorithm proceeds as follows:

 Initialize the sum and a compensation variable, which starts at 0.
 For each number in the dataset, add it to the sum, but adjust it by the compensation term to minimize error.
 Update the compensation to reflect the lost precision in the previous step.

 This method ensures that the final sum is more accurate by accounting for rounding errors incrementally, especially in large datasets where such errors can accumulate significantly.

+### **Practical Part**

 {:.list-inline}